Hanamura Temple Introduction

 Hanamura Temple's Metagame Strategy

-The 4-man will usually take care of Mercenary Camps while the Solo Laner will be busy catching as much Experience as possible from Minions while also being ready to join the rest of the team when appropriate—when the enemy team is trying to invade Mercenary Camps or when your team is trying to complete the Objective.
+The 4-man will usually take care of Mercenary Camps (usually Samurai Camp first and Fortification Camp immediately after) while the Solo Laner will be busy catching as much Experience as possible from Minions while also being ready to join the rest of the team when appropriate—when the enemy team is trying to invade Mercenary Camps or when your team is trying to complete the Objective.

 - 06 Jun.
 2021: Guide improved.